Ventriloquist (character): Arnold Wesker

-The Ventriloquist is one of many villains in the Batman's rogues gallery to be confined to Arkham Asylum when Batman apprehends him.
+The Ventriloquist is one of many villains in Batman's rogues gallery to be confined to Arkham Asylum when Batman apprehends him.
 In Knightfall, Arkham is destroyed by Bane and the Ventriloquist is among the inmates who escape.
 Unable to find Scarface, the Ventriloquist briefly uses a sock puppet named Socko in his place.
-After an ill-fated team-up with Amygdala, he procures a number of other hand puppets to fill in for Scarface, including one of a police officer which he refers to as Chief O'Hara.
-Later, when Wesker finds Scarface, Scarface and Socko are set at odds until a standoff occurs and the dummy and the puppet both shoot each other, leaving Wesker unconscious and injured.
+Ventriloquist procures a number of other hand puppets to fill in for Scarface, including one of a police officer which he refers to as Chief O'Hara.
+Later, when Wesker finds Scarface, the dummy and Socko are set at odds until a standoff occurs.
+Scarface and the puppet both shoot each other, leaving Wesker unconscious and injured.

 In Batman: Cataclysm, Gotham City is devastated by an earthquake.
-The stress caused by the earthquake apparently triggers the release of another personality within Wesker named of the Quakemaster, who claims to have caused the earthquake himself over a video and threatens to trigger another unless he is paid $100 million.
+The stress caused by the earthquake apparently triggers the release of another personality within Wesker named the Quakemaster, who claims to have caused the earthquake himself and threatens to trigger another unless he is paid $100 million.
 Robin deduces Quakemaster's identity due to him taking great effort to avoid saying any words containing the letter "B".